 We are interested in poetry rooted in image.
 We don’t particularly care for maudlin poems or poems overly dependent on strange spacing or bizarre punctuation.
 We want fresh voices and experiences that transport our readership beyond the screen.

 Surprise and Delight us.

-January 1st-February 28th with the Spring issue live in April.
+SPRING READING PERIOD: February 1st-March 31st with the Spring issue live in April.